james-0727/LeftFieldLabsTesting/README.md

 		* Load main menu button will load start menu

 4. Polish tasks:
-	- Added VFX effects when cannon hitting an enmy and the ground
+	- Added VFX effect when cannon hitting an enmy and the ground